The administrative core consists of the administrative office and the various operational and oversight committees.

 The administrative office is located at the University of Louisville and is managed by the Administrative Office Members.

-The Steering Committee is charged with the responsibility of establishing, maintaining and overseeing of goal-related activities.
+The Leadership Committee is charged with the responsibility of establishing, maintaining and overseeing of goal-related activities.
 The Committee comprises one lead faculty member from each of the participating institutions.
 Each lead faculty plays a major role in the development of related activities at his/her home institution.
 Two sub-committees are charged with organizing summer undergraduate student research internships and promoting faculty research collaborations.
-The INBRE Steering Committee is responsible for oversight of the goals and objectives of the INBRE grant.
-Steering Committee Members
+The INBRE Leadership Committee is responsible for oversight of the goals and objectives of the INBRE grant.
+Leadership Committee Members

 The purpose of the EAC is to provide unbiased and critical advice, to measure progress, and to submit annual reports on progress to the Principal Investigator.
 External Advisory Committee Members